Polyakov's formulation of $2d$ bosonic string theory: Liouville Quantum field theory with fixed modulus

 \subsection{The partition function of LQFT}

 The first step is to describe LQFT with fixed modulus.
-LQFT will describe the probability law of some random conformal factor, that is we consider the random metrics $e^{\gamma X}g$ if $g$ is a fixed metric and $X$ is a random function.
-The law of $X$ will be mathematically described by the Feynmann type measure \eqref{liouvillemesure}.
+LQFT will describe the probability law of some random conformal factor, i.e. we consider the random metrics $e^{\gamma X}g$ where $g$ is a fixed metric and $X$ is a random function.
+The law of $X$ will be mathematically described by the measure \eqref{liouvillemesure}.
 So, let $g\in{\rm Met}(M)$ be a fixed metric on $M$.
-The mathematical definition of the measure of LQFT (i.e. \eqref{liouvillemesure}) is the following.
-For $F: H^{-s}(M)\to\R$ (with $s>0$) a bounded continuous functional, set for $\gamma\in(0,2]$
+The mathematical definition of the LQFT measure (i.e. \eqref{liouvillemesure}) is the following.
+Fix $\gamma\in(0,2]$.
+For $F: H^{-s}(M)\to\R$ (with $s>0$) a bounded continuous functional, set

 This quantity, if it is finite, gives a mathematical sense to the formal integral